msg-systems/datatransfer/Documentation/Content/TransferJob.md

 ### TransferTableJob

 The TransferBlock is the context for all TransferTableJobs.
 In the most simple form TransferTableJobs only have 3 attributes:
-- TransferTableJob/@sourceTable or alternative TransferTableJob/customSourceSelect
+- TransferTableJob/@sourceTable (maybe with TransferTavbleJob/@sourceWhere) or alternative TransferTableJob/customSourceSelect
 - TransferTableJob/@targetTable
 - TransferTableJob/@identicalColumns or TransferTableJob/ColumnMap

 With these attributes/elements the source data set and target table is defined.
 The name of sourceTable/targettable should be in the native way the data provider needs.
 For example Excel tables are referenced with [SourceSheet$A:D] (Sheet SourceSheet column A to D).

-The attribute identicalColumns starts by checking all columns in the source (or customSourceSelect) and assumes in the target table are identical named columns too.
+The attribute @identicalColumns starts by checking all columns in the source (or customSourceSelect) and assumes in the target table are identical named columns too.
 The target can have more columns too.

+@sourceWhere and @SourceTable makes most sense if used with identicalColumns, so you can omit a customSourceSelect and a ColumnMap.

 ```
 <TransferTableJob sourceTable="mySource" targetTable="myTarget" identicalColumns="true"/>